yankai364/Pirate-Dash-360-Tutorial/readme.md

 placeTile(end_tile, end_tile.position);
 ```

-Go back to your SparkAR Studio, and click on **Restart** to reload the filter.
+Go back to your Spark AR Studio, and click on **Restart** to reload the filter.
 You should see the following:

 ![](img/rendering_start_end_tile.png)